Having issues with your digestive system?

 It’s also free from sugars, fats, and extra flavorings, and it’s vegetarian- and vegan-friendly.

 You can mix this probiotic with liquid, or take with food, a definite plus to the product.
 It is, however, quite a bit more expensive than other probiotics available.

 - No sugar, fat, or flavorings

 - Mix with liquid or food

 - Not for IBS

 - Made in Europe

-Now that you’ve bought the best probiotic for your health and wellness needs, consider these frequently asked questions to get the most out of your purchase.
+Now that you have some clarity on the best probiotic for your health and wellness needs, consider these frequently asked questions to get the most out of your purchase.

 When should I take my probiotic?

 To get the most out of your probiotics, take them just before you eat or just as you’re beginning a meal.
-The reason being is that probiotics need to survive your stomach acids to do what it needs to do in your gut.
-If your probiotic isn’t adequately protected from the stomach acids in its capsule, then it can be ineffective or not as effective as it should be.
+That’s because probiotics need to survive your stomach acids to do what they need to do in your gut.
+If your probiotic isn’t adequately protected from the stomach acids, then it can be ineffective or not as effective as it should be.